 - Identify where IEE documentation should be stored

-The course author would like to thank Tellevate for all their help with pulling the content together and providing great feedback during the technical review process.
+The course authors would like to thank Kestrel Tellevate LLC for all their help with pulling the content together and providing great feedback during the technical review process.